 Buddha passed away promptly and peacefully surrounded by his monks.
 As end of life stories go, this one is pretty uneventful.
 That is, until Ken Wheeler gets ahold of it.

-The Angry Photographer needs an explanation for why Buddhist scripture and traditional teaching don’t jibe with his idiosyncratic version of metaphysics, particularly about the soul and immortality.
+The Angry Photographer needs to explain why Buddhist scripture and traditional teaching contradicts his idiosyncratic version of metaphysics, particularly his logical fallacies about the soul and immortality.
 Of course, he could just accept that his beliefs aren’t consistent with original Buddhist doctrine.

 For example, Aldous Huxley was a key voice for the perennialist philosophy from which Ken Wheeler derives his ideas.
 On the subject of “anatta,” the Buddhist concept of “no soul,” Huxley wrote:

 “To give a plausible answer to these questions in terms of anatta is so difficult that we are forced to abandon the doctrine.”
 As we explain in more detail under Buddhist Souls – Why Ken’s Wrong, the Theoria Apophasis creator doesn’t understand perennialism which, in any case, is now a largely discredited philosophical view.

-Ken Wheeler Claims Buddha Taught What He Tells Viewers
+Claims Buddha Taught What He Tells His Viewers

 The contradiction irritates Ken Wheeler, so instead he claims the Buddha taught his monks precisely what the YouTuber tells his viewers.
-The trouble with that is that Buddha’s teachings weren’t written down until at least 500 years after his death.
+The trouble is that in Ancient India, scholars valued word-of-mouth over wrtten texts.

 When scribes finally committed the sutras to paper, they used Pali, a language many scholars believe the Buddha didn’t speak.
 So nobody, including the Angry Photographer, can claim to know his exact words.

-The Theoria Apophasis host derives his odd claims in part from the work of discredited scholar Caroline Rhys-Davids’ grief-tainted misinterpretations of the no-soul doctrine.
+The Theoria Apophasis host derives his odd claims in part from fake expert, Caroline Rhys-Davids’ grief-tainted misinterpretations of the no-soul doctrine.
 After the tragic deaths of both her son and her husband, Rhys-Davids fell into the spiritualist fad that was spreading across the UK, believing in things like mediums, seances, and out-of-body experiences.